This article is part of a larger series on Retail Management.

-As a rule of thumb, it is best to choose one or two products or sets of products to highlight when creating your display.
+So, related to our earlier Keep It Simple tip, it’s best to choose one or two products or sets of products to highlight when creating your display.
 From there, seek to fill the rest of the space with decorative elements.
 This will create a spotlight on the featured products, and the decorative elements will promote visual engagement.

 One of the best ways to promote engagement with your window display (and thus drive foot traffic) is through interactive elements.
 This might look like a QR code that people can scan to sign up for your emails, a screen-printed social media handle on the outside of your window, videos that customers can scroll through, or even augmented reality technologies.

-As a rule of thumb, update your window displays at least every six to eight weeks.
-This will ensure it stays timely and up to date with the seasons, continuing to engage repeat customers.
+As a rule of thumb, update your window displays completely at least every six to eight weeks.
+It’s important that your displays are timely, up to date with the seasons, and continue to engage repeat customers.

 When evaluating how often to change your window displays, consider the frequency with which people are visiting your store.
 Retailers that see more frequent visits from shoppers—like convenience stores, grocers, and fast fashion shops—should consider changing their window displays more often.